-The Company will continue to have working capital requirements that will require additional financings.
+The Company will continue to have working capital requirements to fund future exploration activity that will require additional financings.
 The inability of the Company to access sufficient capital for its operations could have a material adverse effect on the Company's financial condition, results of operations or prospects.
 Sales of substantial amounts of securities may have a highly dilutive effect on the ownership or share structure of the Company.
 Sales of a large number of common shares in the public markets, or the potential for such sales, could decrease the trading price of the common shares and could impair the Company's ability to raise capital through future sales of common shares.

-Under the terms of the SLB Agreement, SLB has assumed the responsibility for all operating and development costs at the CV Project.
+Under the terms of the Agreement, SLB has assumed the responsibility for all operating and development costs at the CV Project.
 As a result, Pure Energy will not have to raise funds to cover CV Project costs thus greatly reducing its funding requirements for the project.
-However, it does have costs associated with publicly traded companies, including executive salaries, various stock exchange and filing fees, transfer agent, insurance and investor relations costs.
-The Company currently has the funds required to meet most of these costs.
+However, it does have costs associated with publicly traded companies, including executive salaries, various stock exchange and filing fees, transfer agent, office and travel, insurance and investor relations costs.
+The Company currently has the funds required to meet these costs.
 However, the Company may have to raise additional capital if it decides to invest in other opportunities and to fund required expenditures.

-Under the terms of the Agreement, in January 2021 the Company started to receive income from the annual US\$400,000 advance royalty payable in monthly increments, which would help offset the various costs associated with a publicly traded company.
-However, it may have to raise additional funds to cover all costs.
-Further, if SLB commences commercial production, the Company will begin receiving a 3% NSR production royalty, which will give the Company adequate resources to meet its corporate obligations and to potentially pursue other opportunities that may arise.
+Under the terms of the Agreement, in January 2021 the Company started to receive income from the annual US\$400,000 advance production royalty payable in quarterly increments, which would help offset the various costs associated with a publicly traded company.
+Further, if SLB commences commercial production, the Company will begin receiving a 3% NSR (net smelter return) production royalty, which will give the Company adequate resources to meet its corporate obligations and to potentially pursue other opportunities that may arise.